Turkish forces 'encircle' Syria's Afrin

 The YPG denies any direct organisational links to the PKK - an assertion backed by the US, which has provided the militia and allied Arab fighters with weapons and air support to help them battle the jihadist group Islamic State (IS).

-Turkey says 3,393 "terrorists" have been "neutralised" - a term it says means they have surrendered, been captured or been killed - since the Afrin offensive began.
+On Monday, UN Secretary General Antonio Guterres told the Security Council that the battle for Afrin had "resulted in significant civilian displacement with reports of numerous casualties and damage to infrastructure".

+About 324,000 people were living in the Kurdish enclave before the Turkish offensive began, according to the UN.

-The Kurdish Red Crescent says more than 230 civilians, including 35 children, have also been killed and 688 civilians wounded.
-However, Turkish commanders deny targeting civilians or civilian infrastructure.
+The Kurdish Red Crescent says more than 230 civilians, including 35 children, have been killed and 688 others wounded since then.
+However, the Turkish military denies targeting civilians or civilian infrastructure.

+It says 3,393 "terrorists" have been "neutralised" - a term it uses to describe those who have surrendered, been captured or killed.
+The YPG meanwhile says it has killed hundreds of Syrian rebels and Turkish soldiers.

+The Kurdish authorities are reported to have prevented displaced civilians from passing through official checkpoints into government-controlled areas except for medical cases.
+But as many as 830 families were believed to have fled through unofficial routes by Monday, the UN said.